colobot/colobot/docs/INSTALL-MSYS2.md

 #### Running

+**Warning:** Commands shown in this guide are for 64-bit operating system.
+Due to absence (at the day of writing this) of i686 version of `glm` library in MSYS2/MINGW32 repositories, building 32-bit version of Colobot might be unavailable.
+If you still want to try to build 32-bit Colobot binary, you must replace all `x86_64` occurrences with `i686`.

 Now you need to install `MinGW-w64 toolchain`.
 Open `MSYS2 Shell` and enter the following command:

 ```sh
 pacman -S mingw-w64-x86_64-toolchain
 ```

-**Warning:** Commands shown in this guide are for 64-bit operating system.
-If you have 32-bit OS, you must replace all `x86_64` occurrences with `i686`.

 MSYS2 creates a new environment (with all the "system" variables set properly) during this installation.
 You have done that from default `MSYS2 Shell`.
 To work with GOLD, you need to switch.
 There are two ways of "opening" an environment you can work in: